leopold2410/containerize-app/README.md

 ## Security Consideration

-For security reasons I would not extend this script for replacing any environment variable injected during startup of the container.
-But explicitly replace them by name in this script.
+For security reasons, I recommend avoiding a generic approach to replacing all environment variables injected at container startup.
+Instead, explicitly replace each variable by name within this script.

+Please be cautious using environment variables.
+If you need to load sensitive information into the frontend, ensure it's done securely by requesting it from the backend — using proper encryption and authentication for transfer and data in rest.